*New Date* Friday, December 4, 2020, 7 pm ET

 Registration required, with limited capacity.
 Click here to register.

-Access information: This interactive workshop will be presented in Zoom with Spanish and English closed captions.
+Access information: This interactive workshop will be presented in Zoom in English, Spanish, and with ASL interpretation.
 If you encounter any issues, please send us a text message at 716-427-4125.

 What are the ways we can imagine worlds with others?
 How can we come together online to care for each other in the midst of global uprisings and injustice?
 What are the futures we can channel to heal and hold each other?